lobre/tdispo/README.md

 A static list of guests is managed by administrators.
 A guest has a name and an email address.
 A guest can participate to an event.

 Participations connect guests to events.
-A participation tells whether the guest will assist or not.
+A participation tells whether the guest will attend or not.